 The big ships in the narrow channel were less bothersome.
 Dana even finally photographed an eagle.

 Everyone said the marina at Coeymans Landing was treacherous, and indeed it was.
-One of our buddy boats—which will not be identified here—grounded in unmarked silt for a bit.
+One of our buddy boats—which won’t be identified here—grounded in unmarked silt for a bit.
 We had to give it a try, however, because the mechanics at Shady Harbor never called us back.
 Coeymans was kind enough to send Eric out in a dinghy to lead us around the submerged wall, past the tree in the water, around the no-wake sign, and back into a spot along the dock.
 Dinner and the view from Misty Pearl made it a great day after all.

-We will be here until at least Tuesday to get some work done.
+We’ll be here until at least Tuesday to get some work done.
 We need to get Misty Pearl’s height under 18 feet for the couple of weeks on the Erie Canal.
 The fly bridge shifter is acting up.
 Plus some other stuff.